-- " Main building entrances should be located on the street (as opposed to a parking lot); - " New buildings should meet minimum transparency requirements for the building's primary frontage.
-This can include glass doors and windows, transparent garage doors and other elements that reduce the monolithic features of large buildings (including warehouses): - " Require varied façade treatments to reduce the monolithic qualities of a building.
-Typical requirements found in mixed-use and employment areas require changes in building façade every forty feet; - " Building materials.
+- " Building materials.
 While this is an employment district, tilt up concrete construction should only be permitted if it can meet materials and transparency requirements described above.
 Raw concrete exteriors should be painted. - Public Spaces and Natural Features: NMIA is well suited to build on unique and districtdefining features to create an identity and brand.
 Existing water towers, historic machinery and rail materials, and Johnson Creek can all be used to better define the unique character of the area.
-These features should be enhanced, showcased and integrated into the design of new site amenities and public spaces,

-- creating a common identity for NMIA. - Reuse and Repurposing: Many of the buildings in the NMIA are very old (more than 50 years), but are well maintained and fully utilized.
+These features should be enhanced, showcased and integrated into the design of new site amenities and public spaces, creating a common identity for NMIA. - Reuse and Repurposing: Many of the buildings in the NMIA are very old (more than 50 years), but are well maintained and fully utilized.
 Older buildings can be creatively and adaptively reused as new office space, flex-space and small scale manufacturing.
-Sites such as the former ODOT building should be preserved and enhanced to protect the character of the NMIA (Figures 29, 30, and 31).
-The Pendleton Woolen Mills adjacent to the Tacoma LRT station is a prime development opportunity. - Green Design and Development: Green infrastructure includes alternative energy sources, a healthy urban forest, on-site stormwater management such as green roofs, regional stormwater retention in planted areas, pervious paving, rain barrels and on-site detention tanks, and reuse of stormwater and greywater for irrigation, toilets and heat recovery.
-Energy consumption can be reduced by adaptively
+Sites such as the former ODOT building should be preserved and enhanced to protect the character of the NMIA.
+The Pendleton Woolen Mills adjacent to the Tacoma LRT station is a prime development opportunity.

-- reusing existing buildings and requiring that all new construction and major remodels meet the goals of the greater NMIA as an ecodistrict. - Restoration and Integration of Johnson Creek: Chapter 7 provides several actions to improve Johnson Creek, an important local and regional asset that provides a contrasting natural green space to the surrounding industrial lands within NMIA.
+- Green Design and Development: Green infrastructure includes alternative energy sources, a healthy urban forest, on-site stormwater management such as green roofs, regional stormwater retention in planted areas, pervious paving, rain barrels and on-site detention tanks, and reuse of stormwater and greywater for irrigation, toilets and heat recovery.
+Energy consumption can be reduced by adaptively reusing existing buildings and requiring that all new construction and major remodels meet the goals of the greater NMIA as an ecodistrict. - Restoration and Integration of Johnson Creek: Chapter 7 provides several actions to improve Johnson Creek, an important local and regional asset that provides a contrasting natural green space to the surrounding industrial lands within NMIA.
 New development along Johnson Creek should be oriented to the water, including building entrances and pedestrian areas.
 Other improvements could include stormwater infrastructure, native plant and tree restoration, public trail or interpretive sites and impervious surface reduction projects.